This post may contain affiliate links. Read my full disclosure policy here.

 However, many women don’t know how much exercise they should get or which foods are the best choices.

-And, they may not realize there are other ways to care for their bodies and minds to promote overall health.
+Also, they may not realize there are other ways to care for their bodies and minds to promote overall health and wellbeing.

-So, this post shares simple ways to live better and healthier with these tips from wellness experts.
+So, this post shares simple ways to live better and healthier with several tips and ideas to help you get started.

 The American Heart Association (AHA) recommends at least 30 minutes of moderate-intensity activity at least five days a week.